 Lastly, the NordicTrack T12.0 comes with a lifetime warranty on the frame, 10-year motor cover and 2 years onsite parts and labour warranty.
 You do need to register with NordicTrack to get this cover, but it’s free and quick and easy to do on their website.

 The 10% incline, smaller rollers and narrower deck need to be offset against the 7" full-colour touch-screen display when considering the T12.0.
 The basics of deck width, incline and rollers have made way for bells and whistles in the form of the display, which gets away from its primary function as a running machine.
 Yes, the cushioning is adjustable, which is nice, but why compromise on the fundamentals at this price level?
 If deck size isn't an issue, there are far less expensive models available that match this one for that.
 Given the price level, there are other choices that make more sense.
-The Proform Pro 2000 does cost a bit more but features a larger motor, a much wider 55cm running deck that makes a world of difference and a substantially steeper 15% incline, as well as a -3% decline, a larger running area and larger rollers, and as it's fitted with a tablet holder your tablet can serve as the main display when using iFit so there's no need to sacrifice the basics in the first place!
-Then there's the Proform Pro 1000 - similar story.
-The T12.0 isn't bad, but there are nicer running experiences to be had for less money.
+The Proform Pro 2000 does cost a bit more but features a larger motor, a much wider 55cm running deck that makes a world of difference and a substantially steeper 15% incline, as well as a -3% decline, a larger running area and larger rollers, and as it's fitted with a tablet holder your tablet can serve as the main display when using iFit so there's no need to sacrifice the basics.
+The thing is that the Pro 1500 is currently heavily discounted meaning you can pick one up for not a lot more than the T12.

 NordicTrack T12.0 Specifications